alazraq/AutoML/Report/Report.md

 ## V. Baseline: MultiOutputRegressor

-Our first thought, in order to have an idea of what we could achieve with basic algorithms, was to try **Linear Regression** and **Random Forests**.
+Our first thought, in order to have an idea of what we could achieve with basic algorithms, was to try **Linear Regression**.

 By default, the LinearRegression of sklearn cannot predict multiple outputs.
 So, we used the **MultiOutputRegressor** of sklearn in order to wrap the linear regression.
 It acts as if it was fitting k differents linear regressions, one for each of the k variables to predict.